 - 12. Under Remote Location Identification/Routing, do the following: - In the Core realm port field, enter a port value within the system-wide static port range.
 Ensure that both the Core Realm IP address and Core Realm Port are unique for each remote endpoint.
-For example, 50015. - In the Incoming Routing Prefix field, you must enter the incoming route prefix to route calls to Microsoft Teams.
-For example, +30214 or 4444. - 13.
+For example, 50015. - 13.
 Click Add. - 14.
 Click OK. - 15.
 Click Apply Changes in the main window to confirm the changes to the OpenScape SBC appliance.

-6.8.4 Microsoft Teams Remote Endpoints configuration
+5.8.5 Microsoft Teams Remote Endpoint configuration